MIRA-KUMAR/Leetcode-Learning/README.md

 Return the minimum cost to reach the top of the floor.

+# LeetCode 771.
+Jewels and Stones

+You're given strings jewels representing the types of stones that are jewels, and stones representing the stones you have.
+Each character in stones is a type of stone you have.
+You want to know how many of the stones you have are also jewels.

+Letters are case sensitive, so "a" is considered a different type of stone from "A".

 # LeetCode 783: Minimum Distance Between BST Nodes

 Given the root of a Binary Search Tree (BST), return the minimum difference between the values of any two different nodes in the tree.